utdata/icj-cli-tools/lectures/bash/moving-around.md

 Of note: I use the terms "folder" and "directory" interchangeably here.
 The are the same thing.

+## Goal

+Our goal here is to become familiar with Terminal and the Bash commands to move around and access different folders on your computer.

 ## Home directory

 I want to make sure we are all starting from the same relative location, so blindly follow me by typing the following into your terminal.
 (Remember to not actually type the $).